 Return to the smoker and continue to smoke at 200F° - 225°F for a further 2 and a half hours.

-Open your parcels and baste ribs with any leftover cooking juices and leave in the smoker uncovered for 15 - 20 minutes to harden.
+Open your parcels and baste ribs with any leftover cooking juices and leave in the smoker uncovered for 15 - 20 minutes t.
 Increase your smoker temperature to 250°F.

 Repeat the above step, however, this time paint your ribs to taste / preference with your favorite BBQ sauce. repeat this step 2 times or until you have achieved a crunchy bark to your preference.